rnop/Numerai-Project/README.md

 ![](numerai_goldmedals.png)

 **Model 2: Unnamed**
 * This is currently my best model in the tournament.
 Not making this public because of staking and anonymity.
+* Ranked #1 in correlation for round 263
 * I expect this model to jump the leaderboard after 20 rounds

 ![](numerai_263_gold.png)